vinhphuphan/travel-journal-react-practice/README.md

 - Explored the use of reusable components to maintain a modular code structure.

 ### Acknowledgments
-Many thanks to [this website](https://scrimba.com/) for teaching me React library.
+Many thanks to [scrimba](https://scrimba.com/) for teaching me React library.

 ### Related Projects:question: 👨‍💻 🛰️